Chapter IV · revised 28 April 2026

 Specifies which state's laws govern the agreement.
 Always use the state of formation.
 If members are in different states, this prevents jurisdictional disputes.
 Include a clause selecting the county or judicial district for any legal proceedings.

-These 10 provisions address governance, transitions, and dispute resolution.
+These 10 clauses address governance, transitions, and dispute resolution.
 Multi-member LLCs should include all of them.
-Single-member LLCs should include the ones tagged "Single" (death/incapacity, tax elections, indemnification, amendment process).
+Single-member LLCs should include the ones tagged “Single” (death/incapacity, tax elections, indemnification, amendment process).

 Multi

 Define what percentage is needed for routine decisions (simple majority), significant decisions (supermajority of 67% to 75%), and fundamental changes (unanimous).
-Specify whether voting is per-capita (one vote per member) or proportional to ownership percentage.
+Specify whether voting is per-capita (one vote per member) or proportional to ownership.

 Multi

 Prohibit members from transferring their interest without consent of remaining members.
 Include right of first refusal so existing members can match any third-party offer.
-Specify whether transferees receive full membership rights or only economic interests (distributions without voting).
+Specify whether transferees receive full membership rights or only economic interests.

 Multi